Master of Science in Biological Sciences

 We recommend that prospective students review the program guidelines and expectations, which are detailed in the Department’s Graduate Handbook.
 General guidelines for prospective students can also be found on UAA’s Graduate School webpage.

 - Applicants must take the general Graduate Record Examination (GRE).
-Applicants are encouraged to take the subject (biology, biochemistry or chemistry) exam, but this is not required.

 Required Documents for Admission